Aniolobolo/Bubble-Bobble-WCG/README.md

 # bubblebobble
- In this house we do be cooking some games in it
+ In this house we do be cooking some games, innit??

  Name:Aniol Lopez Ortega
  Mage level: Pot developer